 Another interesting incident in Emwazi’s profile—if only to show the circles he was moving in—is a protest he attended on September 11, 2009, outside Harrow Central Mosque in north London.
 About 1,500 people attended the rally, one of whom was Michael Adebolajo, one of the murderers of Lee Rigby—and somebody else who had been in contact with CAGE, as had Berjawi.
 While the rally was ostensibly against the English Defence League, Emwazi waved al-Qaeda’s Black Standard and Adebalajo made a speech saying, “Do not be scared of these filthy kuffar.
 They are pigs.
 Allah says they are worse than cattle.”
 The crowd didn’t seem to mind.
 Emwazi and Adebolajo also seem to have prayed at the same mosque, the Greenwich Islamic Centre.
 Whether Emwazi interacted with Adebolajo is simply unknown.

 Emwazi had left Britain for Kuwait in late September 2009, according to the CAGE profile of him.
 In February 2010, Emwazi was hired by an IT firm for a three-month probation period.
 Emwazi’s former boss says, “He was the best employee we ever had.”
 In May 2010, Emwazi returns to Britain and was prevented from leaving on June 2, 2010, being detained at Heathrow because the security services knew what he was.
-Emwazi wrote to CAGE in June 2010 complaining that he had a wife and job in Kuwait that Britain had cruelly stopped him returning to, and CAGE said this pushed him down the path of jihadism.
-Dabiq says this is flatly false:
+Emwazi wrote to CAGE in June 2010 complaining that he had a wife and job in Kuwait that Britain was cruelly stopped him returning to.
+“I feel like a prisoner, only not in a cage, in London.
+A person in-prisoned [sic] & controlled by security service men, stopping me from living my new life,” Emwazi wrote to CAGE, ostensibly referring to a “new life” in Kuwait.
+CAGE said this pushed him down the path of jihadism.
+But the language of feeling imprisoned away when being kept away from a jihadi theatre is common.
+Moreover, Dabiq says that CAGE’s version of events is flatly false:

 Despite the efforts of MI5, Abu Muharib never ceased in his struggle to make hijrah for the sake of Allah.
 On his last attempt to leave the UK for his homeland of Kuwait, Abu Muharib was stopped at the airport and kept for questioning by MI5, the result of which was their refusal to allow him to travel.
 During the interrogation, Abu Muharib would present himself as unintelligent, as was his method when dealing with intelligence agencies.